Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 Dog looked around flight ops and saw his own total confusion mirrored back in every face.

 "…I don’t know," he confessed.
-“But I think the Corti have some major explaining to do.”
+"But I think the Corti have some major explaining to do."

 ___